ZPump/zPump/docs/smart-contracts/verifier-groth16.md

 Behaviour:
 - Loads verifying key bytes from PDA data.
-- On-chain (BPF/SBF) builds invoke Solana’s `sol_groth16_verify` syscall directly; there is no longer a stub that can be bypassed.
+- On-chain (BPF/SBF) builds invoke Solana's `sol_groth16_verify` syscall directly; there is no longer a stub that can be bypassed.
 - Host builds (used for unit tests) fall back to Arkworks and include regression tests that ensure tampered proofs fail.
 - Returns `Ok(())` if the proof is valid; errors bubble up to the caller.
+- **Security Warning**: If `groth16-dev-skip` feature is enabled, a warning is logged.
+This feature bypasses all proof verification and MUST NOT be used in production.
+CI/CD must verify production builds use `groth16-syscall`, not `groth16-dev-skip`.

 ## Integration with `ptf_pool`